 The Language, Equity and Educational Policy (LEEP) PhD is a research-oriented degree intended for students interested in becoming educational researchers.
 The LEEP option prepares candidates to assume various positions in post-secondary education, leadership in community education, faculty positions in colleges or universities or teacher education programs.
 Working with faculty advisors, candidates create and implement a program of study that provides comprehensive knowledge of research with bi/multilingual communities, equity in education contexts, and educational policies.

-Option Requirements: The LEEP option is a minimum 108 credits which include: a core curriculum (48 credits) in quantitative and qualitative research, practicum, 13-18 credits in a specialty area, and a dissertation.
-An additional 12 to 16 credits of research methods and elective courses as approved by the faculty advisor (major professor).
+Option Requirements: The LEEP option is a minimum of 108 credits which include: a core curriculum in quantitative and qualitative research, courses in the option, a practicum and a dissertation.
+Additional research methods and elective courses as approved by the major professor (faculty advisor) and doctoral committee.

 This option follows a cohort model.
 Applications only accepted for fall term.

 Please begin your application early.
 It is a multiple step process.

 The College offers graduate assistantships, scholarships and fellowships for students admitted to the PhD program.
 Funding is limited and awarded on a competitive basis.
 Students seeking a graduate assistantship or fellowship must apply to the program by December 1st.